 Great Ocean Road

-which in fact doesn't spend a great deal of time beside the
+Actually 'Great Ocean Road' is a bit of a misnomer as in fact GOR doesn't spend a great deal of time beside the

 Torquay - one of Melbourne's little suburban seaside resorts

 - 200kms (125mls) west to Portland, though some drivers turn

 off a little earlier at Warrnambool, heading back to Melbourne